avastmick/cv-check/README.md

 # CV Generator

 A modern, Rust-based command-line tool for generating professional CVs and cover letters from Markdown files with YAML frontmatter.
+Now with AI-powered CV tailoring to optimize your CV for specific job descriptions.

 ## Features